|Died||In 299 AC, at the Blackwater Rush|

-Ser Mandon Moore guards the door of the council chambers when Sansa Stark is summoned to the Small Council in relation to her father's arrest as a traitor and is brought there by Ser Boros Blount.
-He ushers the two into the room.
-He later escorts Sansa back to the high tower of Maegor's Holdfast.
+After the arrest of Lord Eddard Stark, Ser Mandon guards the doors of the council chamber when his daughter, Sansa Stark, is brought before the small council by Ser Boros Blount.
+Mandon later escorts Sansa back to the high tower of Maegor's Holdfast.

 A Clash of Kings